akheron/sqltyper/README.md

 `--verbose`, `-v`

 Give verbose output about problems with inferring statement nullability.
+Default: `false`.

 `--watch`, `-w`

 Watch files and run the conversion when something changes.
+Default:
+`false`.

 `--prettify`, `-p`

 Apply `prettier` to output TypeScript files. `prettier` must be installed and configured for your project.
+Default: `false`.

 `--index`